Tucker to make history at 2018 Pebble Beach

 Seventy years after Preston Tucker built his groundbreaking automobile—and 30 years after Francis Ford Coppola shared the automaker’s story in his 1988 film Tucker: The Man and His Dream—Tucker will be one of six special classes at the 2018 Pebble Beach Concours d’Elegance.

 It will be the first-ever Tucker to grace the 18th fairway at California’s famed Pebble Beach Golf Links.
-Not just the first time Tucker will be honored as a class, mind you, but the first time any Tucker has ever taken part in the premier concours in the U.S.
+Not just the first time Tucker will be honored as a class, mind you, but the first time any Tucker has ever taken part in America’s premier concours.

 “This is definitely a first,” says Ken Gross, a member of the 15-person Pebble Beach selection committee, who has served as a judge for 27 years. “(The news) has created quite a buzz, and not just in the Tucker community.
 We’re getting calls from all sorts of people.
 Even Pebble Beach stalwarts, who have just about seen it all, are excited.”